-Open trust primitives for operational limits, provenance, instruction integrity, safe identifiers, and peer coordination.
+Open standards and templates for the agent layer: operational limits, provenance, instruction integrity, peer coordination, and structured knowledge.

 Services signal limits with status codes (429, 403, 500) that agents can't interpret, so agents retry blindly and the waste compounds.
 Graceful Boundaries is a specification for communicating operational limits to humans and autonomous agents.